vsundramurthy/WebdriverPageObjectsUsingEnum/README.md

-is another implementation designed to solve this problem in a different way, it shares a lot of ideas from the traditional one, you can read more on that here http://code.google.com/p/selenium/wiki/LoadableComponent Ok let's look at the problems, using these patterns creates a lot of duplicet code, too many methods, too many locator definitions, hard to read.
+is another implementation designed to solve this problem in a different way, it shares a lot of ideas from the traditional one, you can read more on that here http://code.google.com/p/selenium/wiki/LoadableComponent Ok let's look at the problems, using these patterns creates a lot of duplicate code, too many methods, too many locator definitions, hard to read.

 ##A New Solution